 - Apply a new coat.

-If the finish stays tacky for several days:
+If the finish stays tacky for several days, do the following things.

 - Damp a clean rag into rubbing alcohol.